 Some bolts may be stripped and corroded.
 Having a hacksaw handy can help reduce the frustrations you'll experience when trying to remove corroded and stripped bolts.

-Use the hacksaw to cut through bolts at the base of toilet, the toilet seat's plastic bolts, or any other toilet bolts.
+Use the hacksaw to cut through bolts at the base of the toilet, the toilet seat's plastic bolts, or any other toilet bolts.

 Fixing a toilet base leak is messy.
 Make sure you have gloves on to protect your hands.